VasasA/converting/converting.md

 Some examples:

-- Search result of „hook_page_build”: [New Layout module](https://api.backdropcms.org/change-records/new-layout-module-implements-drag-drop-model-building-layouts) -> $page variable has been removed
+- Search result of "hook_page_build": [New Layout module](https://api.backdropcms.org/change-records/new-layout-module-implements-drag-drop-model-building-layouts) -> $page variable has been removed
 - If the module uses the language key object within the `$message` array parameter in `hook_mail()`, now has a `langcode` property instead of `language` property.
 Replace it!

 You can learn from the code of previously converted modules.
 Select a module on the [Backdrop modules' site](https://backdropcms.org/modules), follow the "Project page" link to Github, and study the commits.